hyphop/khadas-rescue/docs/README-linux-krescue-mega.md

 + u prefer to use another burning tool
 + u wish to save a current os build as a reusable image file

-+ first step - download and Write to image file
+first step  ! download and Write to image file

     curl -sfL dl.khadas.com/.mega | sh -s - VIM3L

-+ second step ! if u have previous command without any errors u can write this image file direct to SD or EMMC card
+second step ! if u have previous command without any errors u can write this image file direct to SD or EMMC card

     cat VIM3L.krescue.sd.mega.img > /dev/mmcblk2 && sync && reboot

-# NOTES
+# ADVANCED NOTES

 ## REMOUNT ROOTFS to RO